 An outdoor heat pump, connected to an air handler containing electric strip heaters downstream of the indoor coil, is known as an all-electric hybrid system.
 Typically, the indoor appliance is sized to carry 100 per cent of the heating load in case the outdoor unit suffers a catastrophic failure.
 The outdoor unit must be a rated AHRI match with the indoor coil, fossil fuel furnace or electric heat air handler.

-Hybrids continue to evolve.
+Hybrid heat systems continue to evolve.
 For example, the Unico System small duct high velocity heat pumps feature inverter drive outdoor units connected to specialized air handlers with electric auxiliary heat or even a hot water coil.
-Geothermal heat pumps with electric heat or fossil fuel backup prove that air-to-air heat pumps are not the only hybrid option on the market.
+Geothermal heat pumps with electric heat or fossil fuel backup prove that air-to-air heat pumps are not the only hybrid heat option on the market.

 Non-Restricted Mode: The latest dual fuel thermostats, depending on the manufacturer, may use a load value to determine which unit should operate.
 Thermostats that monitor proportional error (the set point temperature compared to the actual room temperature) and integral error (the length of time the room temperature has been away from the set point) will thus develop a load value using the formula P + I = LV.